dank-panda/password-analyzer.py/README.md

 # password-analyzer.py
 A quick python script to analyze a given set of passwords and give you some statistics.
 Used for identifying the most effective hashcat rules and masks, based on observed password trends.
+Run this against your dumped passwords, _i.e. mimikatz and hashcat output_, to identify trends.
+This helps you decide which rules and masks will most probably be effective in subsequent runs.

 ## Usage: #
 python password-analyzer.py **_wordlist.txt_**